snehilsanyal/EE524/README.md

 > A breakthrough in Machine Learning
 > would be worth 10 microsofts.
 -Bill Gates

+> A baby learns to crawl, walk and then run.
+> We are in the crawling stage, when it comes to applying Machine Learning.
+-Dave Waters

 ### Objectives of this lab:
 1. Learn about the concepts in Machine Learning from data generation, handling, preprocessing.
 2. Learn about different algorithms in Machine Learning.